Buddhist ethics: The Four Noble Truths

-The Four Noble Truths express one of the central Buddhist worldview which sees worldly existence as fundamentally unsatisfactory and stressful (dukkha).
+The Four Noble Truths express the central problem motivating Buddhist ethics—the need for liberation from suffering.
+According to the first Noble Truth, worldly existence is fraught with suffering (dukkha).
 Dukkha is seen to arise from craving, and putting an end to craving can lead to liberation (Nirvana).
-The way to put an end to craving is by following the Noble Eightfold Path taught by the Buddha, which includes the ethical elements of right speech, right action and right livelihood.
+Cravings may be foregone by following the Noble Eightfold Path taught by the Buddha, which includes the ethical elements of right speech, right action and right livelihood.
 From the point of view of the Four Noble Truths, an action is seen as ethical if it is conductive to the elimination of dukkha.
-Understanding the truth of dukkha in life allows one to analyze the factors for its arising, that is craving, and allows us to feel compassion and sympathy for others.
-Comparing oneself with others and then applying the Golden Rule is said to follow from this appreciation of dukkha.
-From the Buddhist perspective, an act is also moral if it promotes spiritual development by conforming to the Eightfold Path and leading to Nirvana.
-In Mahayana Buddhism, an emphasis is made on the liberation of all beings and bodhisattvas are believed to work tirelessly for the liberation of all.
+Understanding the truth of dukkha in life allows one to analyze the factors for its arising, that is craving, and allows us to feel compassion and empathy for others.
+By contemplating dukkha as a shared condition of all sentient beings, the practitioner cultivates compassion and seeks to alleviate suffering through wise and skillful action.
+From the Buddhist perspective, an act is also skillful if it promotes spiritual development by conforming to the Eightfold Path and leading to Nirvana.

+Not all Buddhist traditions emphasize the Four Noble Truths equally.
+In Mahāyāna Buddhism, the focus shifts beyond individual liberation (arhatship) toward universal awakening motivated by loving-kindness and compassion for all beings.
+Bodhisattvas are believed to work tirelessly for the liberation of all through the Bodhisattva path.
+Central to this path are the Six (or Ten) Pāramitās: Dāna (generosity), Śīla (ethical conduct), Kṣānti (patience), Vīrya (diligence), Dhyāna (meditation), and Prajñā (wisdom).
+Mahāyāna also emphasizes key concepts such as emptiness (śūnyatā), interdependence, Buddha-nature, and skillful means (upāya).
+Core Mahāyāna texts include the Lotus Sūtra, Heart Sūtra, Diamond Sūtra, and Avataṃsaka Sūtra.